NickRoss/2025-Data-24100/project_assignments/part_7.md

 #### Backtesting Specifications:

 - If either the start or end date is not a trading day, your route should return an error (status code 400).
-- As mentioned in class I strongly advise you to add an index to the `stocks` table to make sure that your code is performant.
+- I strongly advise you to add an indexes to the `stocks` table to make sure that your code is performant.
 - All dates will be of the format ['Y-m-d'](https://strftime.org/), as in the previous parts.
 - A trading day is defined as one that is in the dataset.
 If the date exists in the `stocks` table (e.g., in the original ZIP files), then you should consider it a trading day.
 - No request should take more than a few seconds (say 5).
 If it does you should add an index to the table to make sure that the query is faster.
 - You can assume that the back-testing window will never be more than 10 days.
 - You should not include any stock-date combination as an observation unless all of the required dates are there.
 For example, if `O3` is requested, but the stock was just created in the dataset (such as they just had an IPO) then that stock would _not_ be included as an observation.
 - Do not use pandas `read_sql` to interface with the database.
 You are welcome to put data from SQL into a DataFrame, but that action and code must be written by hand.
+- **Testing:** Make sure to add a new test (number 22) which runs a schema and exact test on the results of a specific call to `/api/v4/back_test`.

 ### MCP Server Implementation